Projects & Programs

 Our Improvements Committee chairperson is a member of the Citizen’s Advisory Committee that has been working on improvements for Lake Calhoun and Lake Harriet, including better bike facilities and better connections to the Greenway.
 We have submitted recommendations, and are supporting a CIDNA-led effort to get a new trail installed that would connect Lake Calhoun to Lake of the Isles.

 We have nominated one of our board members to sit on this task force, which is working to create a new Greenway that would connect downtown to south Minneapolis, crossing the Greenway along 10th Avenue.
+The committee working on this project often meets in our offices, which are pleased to provide for this effort.

 We are monitoring the developments at the proposed Water Yard at 28th, to see if any new buildings are being proposed or there are other impacts for the Greenway.

 Our ArtSpace Committee meets regularly to discuss how to get more art into the Greenway.
-Recently, they helped write an MRAC grant for $10K that requests funding for a mural, which would be created by an artist of color from a Greenway neighborhood (focus on Midtown).
+Recently, they helped write an MRAC grant that requests funding for a mural, which would be created by an artist of color from a Greenway neighborhood (focus on Midtown).
 They also manage the call for artists for the Greenway Glow.

-Greenway Glow Arts Festival on June 18th
+Greenway Glow Arts Festival

 Murals for the Greenway

 We are partnering with MCAD and Little Earth to seek funding for a mural in the Greenway, created by youth from Little Earth, with mentoring from MCAD artists.
+We also have been awarded a challenge grant from the Metropolitan Regional Arts Council and are currently raising funds to meet the challenge and obtain the grant to install a mural by a local artist of color.

 Safety Task Force